My husband and I have been attending an evening class at our church.

 Another man to please and perform for.

-Or so I think during the stormy times of marriage and heart.
+Or so I think during the stormy times of marriage.

 All the healed papa wounds burst open.